Company: Ex Hoc Metallo Virtutem Ltd. EHMV MCS-6469

 INTEREST.
 An important record when first released, it remains important for collectors. ***.

 This LP had several counterfeits and copies, all realized in 1985 and 1986.

 1. A counterfeit was pressed in white vinyl.
-It used a jacket almost identical to the original one, with very minor differences in the definition of the print.
+It used a jacket almost identical to the original one, with very minor differences in the definition of the print, laminated also on the back.
 It was pressed from a printed matrix numbered 58 56485-A / 56485-B, with the number 58 on side A impressed distant from the other numbers, and scratched.
 The disc had black labels identical to the original record.